Liginpranav-21/resQlink/README.md

 ##  Project Overview

-**ResQLink** is a **Final Year Engineering Project** focused on building an intelligent emergency response ecosystem that connects victims, rescue teams, hospitals, and administrators through real-time communication, AI assistance, GPS tracking, BLE emergency broadcasting, and smart emergency monitoring.
+**ResQLink** is a **Third year Engineering Project** focused on building an intelligent emergency response ecosystem that connects victims, rescue teams, hospitals, and administrators through real-time communication, AI assistance, GPS tracking, BLE emergency broadcasting, and smart emergency monitoring.

 The system is designed to work in **remote areas**, **low-network conditions**, and **disaster situations**, ensuring emergency support remains accessible when traditional communication fails.